-Once the respondent has answered all relevant questions about the event and the interviewer has reason to believe the respondent is being deceptive, the interviewer must establish a theme to justify additional questions.
+When the interviewer suspects the respondent is being deceptive, after the respondent has answered all relevant questions about the event, the interviewer must establish a theme to justify additional questions.
 This theme can ordinarily be put forth by saying, "I have a few additional questions."
 But when presenting a theme, the interviewer should not indicate that the questions serve a purpose other than seeking information.